CelliesProjects/aquacontrol32/README.md

 #### Connecting the hardware:

 - Check the [Aquacontrol hardware GitHub repo](https://github.com/CelliesProjects/aquacontrol-hardware).
 - Read the [file](tft_board_pins.md) on connecting a ILI9341 display.
 Pull-ups are not optional!
 - The ILI9341 boards from AliExpress, DealExtreme or any other supplier are not all equal.
 <br>Among the tested boards I encountered some that have no MISO pin connected, so they can't respond to read commands.
 <br>For these boards you can enable `TFT_HAS_NO_MISO` (set it to `true`) in `deviceSetup.h`.
 - Some ILI9341 boards have their touch coordinates inverted.
 <br>For these boards you can enable `TOUCH_IS_INVERTED` (set it to `true`) in `deviceSetup.h`.
 - Don't forget to connect the tft LED to 3.3V. (default: GPIO PIN 2)
 <br>To be on the safe side, I use a BC547 transistor (and a 330R resistor) between the ESP32 pin and the LED connector on the tft board.
 <br>If you connect the LED directly to a ESP32 pin, connect it through a 330R resistor in series to prevent burning up your ESP32.

 #### Lunar cycle night light:

-When enabled, the settings for the minimum levels in the channel section of the webinterface become the full moon light value.
+- Moon light settings can be adjusted in the `channels` area of the web-interface.
-Can be disabled in `deviceSetup.h`. (set it to `false`)
+- Can be disabled in `deviceSetup.h`. (set it to `false`)

 The lunar images used in the web interface are rendered by Jay Tanner and licenced under the [Creative Commons Attribution-ShareAlike 3.0 license](docs/near_side_256x256x8/README.md).